mukhtarabdirahman/Awwards/README.md

 + The user can see the description of a certain project
 + The user sees the details of the project
 + The user can also view project posted on other days

+## Known Bugs and Development
+* If you run the application in any version of python lower than 3.5.6 you will experiece errors...Alot of them
+## Technologies Used
+* python3.6.8
+* Django
+* HTML5
+* Bootstrap 4 and Bootstrap 3
+* css